irvnet/kube101/README.md

     "test-only"
     ```

-    Exit out of the redis-cli and back out of the pod.
+    Exit out of the redis-cli and back out of the pod to return to the node prompt.

 11. Add a service for redis